EdBoardComputer/8BitComputer/Microcode.md

 13. FI Flags in (from D0 and D1 only)
 14. SR Instruction Reset; no read from databus
 15. MI Memory In.
 Reads memory using AHI for the upper 8 bits (zero if not loaded) and ALI register if loaded, otherwise Y register to lower 8 bits.
 16. MTI Stack in.
 Puts contents at memory pointed to by stack pointer.
-Stack pointer is incremented.
+Stack pointer is then incremented.
 ```
 Each microcode has a maximum total of 8 steps.
 The 74HC193 step counter is reset to 0 when any instruction containing MI, PCLI, XI, AI or SR is completed.